In this issue we discuss the risks associated with an emerging online financial service known as peer-to-peer, or P2P,

 Securities Division gave recently to the Investors Roundtable of Wilmington, the

-Financial Fraud, Scams and Exploitation Summit in Asheville, and to the Financial
+Financial Fraud, Schemes and Exploitation Summit in Asheville, and to the Financial

 Planners Association of the Triangle.
 We include our updated calendar of upcoming